 IMPORTANT!
-Clean the suction strainers and return filter in the tank at the same time.
+Clean the suction strainers in the tank and change the return filter when the reservoir oil is changed.

-- Hydraulic oil type: Dexron III ATF. - Hydraulic oil tank capacity: 26 US gal (102 L)
+- · Hydraulic oil type: Dexron III ATF. - Hydraulic oil tank capacity: 26 US gal (102 L)

 The hydraulic tank drain plug is located under the machine.
 A 3/8" Allen wrench is required to remove it.